Ban Trump from Twitter

 Ultimately it is up to the officers of Twitter whether Trump is allowed to continue abusing people, institutions, corporations, and the planet with your powerful technology.
 To be blunt, Twitter is becoming with each day more complicit in everything Trump does and will do.
 People are increasingly demanding an explanation for Twitter's failure to enforce its rules, and the justification offered so far--that his tweets are newsworthy--is nothing more than greed.
-Ask yourselves, do you want to be remembered as the corporation that helped start a civil war, or World War III?
+Ask yourselves, do you want to be remembered as the corporation that helped start a civil war or World War III?
+Or helped Trump kill a few more thousand Americans with his disinformation regarding covid-19?
 Are you content to remain a fascist's megaphone, or does your company have an ounce of civic or global responsibility?
 We hope you make the right decision, and soon.

 Thank you for your attention.
 To be delivered to: